IsaacThawer/BankruptcySolutions/README.md

 **Technology stack**
 * **HTML** (HyperText Markup Language): Structures the content and layout of the website, providing the foundation for all pages.
 * **CSS** (Cascading Style Sheets): Styles the website with custom designs, colors, and responsive layouts to ensure a visually appealing and mobile-friendly experience.
-* **JavaScript** Adds interactivity, such as form validation, dynamic content updates, and potential animations to enhance the user experience.
-This will be added in future revisions
+* **JavaScript** Adds interactivity, such as form validation, dynamic content updates, and animations to enhance the user experience.

 ## Getting Started